koma75/jglr/README.md

 Useful for syncing in the middle of a batch file to make sure certain commands are done before proceeding

+Any callbacks to this command name will be ignored.

 ##### seq

 If the batch command __seq__ is called, the dispatcher will wait for all